Splitter Theorems for Graph Immersions: Introduction

+\begin{theorem} Let $G$ and $H$ be $3$-edge-connected and internally $4$-edge-connected loopless graphs, where $G \succ H$.
+Assume $|V(H)|\ge 2$ and $(G, H) \ncong (Q_3, K_4), (Q_3, K_2^3)$.
+Then there exists an operation taking $G$ to $G'$ such that $G'$ is $3$-edge-connected, internally $4$-edge-connected, and $G' \succeq H$, where the operation is either \begin{itemize} \item deleting an edge, or \item splitting at a vertex of degree at least $4$, \end{itemize} each followed by iteratively deleting any loops, and suppressing vertices of degree $2$. \end{theorem}

+As an immediate corollary of the above theorem, we derive the following chain type result for the family of $3$-edge-connected, internally $4$-edge-connected graphs. \begin{cor} Let $G$ be a $3$-edge-connected and internally $4$-edge-connected graph where $|V(G)| \ge 2$.
+If $G\ncong Q_3, K_2^3$, then one of the operations in the statement of \cref{sp-thm2intro} may be applied to $G$, where the resulting graph is $3$-edge-connected and internally $4$-edge-connected. \end{cor}

 In the world of graph minors, an immediate simple consequence of Seymour's Splitter Theorem, first observed by Wagner\cite{MR1513158}, is that every $3$-connected graph on at least six vertices containing $K_5$ as a minor, has a $K_{3,3}$-minor.
 This fact is then used to obtain a precise structural description of graphs with no $K_{3,3}$-minor.
-In parallel to this, and as an application of Theorem \ref{sp-thm2intro}, we will establish the following analogue of this result for immersions.
-The result will be a step towards understanding graphs with no $K_5$-immersion. \begin{cor} Suppose $G$ is $3$-edge-connected, and internally $4$-edge-connected, where $G\succ_{im}K_5$.
-Then \begin{enumerate} \item if $|V(G)|\ge 6$ then $G\succ_{im}K_{3,3}$, or $G\cong K_{2,2,2}$. \item If $|V(G)|\ge 7$ then $G\succ K_{3,3}$. \end{enumerate} \end{cor}
+In parallel to this, and as an application of \cref{sp-thm2intro}, we will establish the following analogue of this result for immersions.
+The result will be a step towards understanding graphs with no $K_5$-immersion.